 After weeks of labor, he filed an iron bar into a spike.
 He used it to create a hole through the roof or floor of his cell and escaped with the help of his prison-mate, a monk.
 They fled Venice in a gondola on the canal.
 Casanova sought refuge in Paris.
 He did not return to his beloved Venice for 18 long years.

 It was said that Casanova and his accomplice's prison-break was the first time anyone had escaped from the Doge's Palace.
 His escape from prison brought him small fame, which no doubt served him well during his long exile from Venice.

 He Tried to Help A Young Woman Get An Abortion And Then Seduced Her

-In 1759, Casanova had come to Paris, where he was up to his usual scheming and merriment amongst high society.
+In 1759, Casanova had gone to Paris, where he was up to his usual scheming and merriment among high society.
 While there, he re-acquainted himself with the intelligent, beautiful Guistiniana Wynne, a young Venetian woman who was caught up in a passionate affair with his friend, Andrea Memmo, son of one of Venice's leading families.
-Wynne reached out to her lover's friend because she had a problem: she was five months pregnant with Memmo's baby, and such a fact would ruin her reputation.
+Wynne reached out to her Casanova because she had a problem: she was five months pregnant with Memmo's baby, and such a fact would ruin her reputation.
 Since marriage between them was out of the question - Memmo's patrician family vehemently opposed the match - Wynne felt she had no choice but to terminate the pregnancy.
 So she turned to Casanova to help her with the act.